History of Athens: Athens during World War II

 Athens was occupied by the Axis (primarily German soldiers) during World War II and experienced terrible privations during the later years of the war.
 The Great Famine greatly affected the city during the occupation.
-Several resistance organizations were present inside Athens to fight against the occupation.
+Several resistance organizations were present inside Athens to fight against the occupation, with EAM being the main.
 Following the liberation of Greece and the ensuing Greek Civil War, the Dekemvriana rocked the city with heavy fighting between communist forces and government forces backed by the British.